Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 Fully Flexible The data type of the elements of the Variable-Size Array Data Type itself consists of Variable-Size Array Data Types where the maximum number of elements in “second order” arrays is not necessarily identical with each other and (obviously) not necessarily identical to the maximum number of elements in the “ﬁrst order” array.
 This case corresponds to the tag (d) in Figure 2.10.
 This case corresponds to the possible value VSA_FULLY_FLEXIBLE of attribute dynamicArraySizeProfile.
 (cid:99)(RS_SWCT_03181)

+<-------------- multimodal context
+This diagram illustrates the structural variants of AUTOSAR ApplicationArrayDataType definitions when the array length is not fixed.
+It shows how a single variable-size array, nested arrays, segmented arrays, and arrays with heterogeneous element sizes can be modeled purely at the data-type level to support differing runtime sizing requirements.

+• Component hierarchy
+  – One top-level ApplicationArrayDataType in each variant
+  – (b) and (c) show nested ApplicationArrayElement groups (i.e. arrays of arrays)
+  – (d) demonstrates heterogeneous element sizing within one ApplicationArrayDataType

+• “Ports & interfaces”
+  – No RPort/PPort here; these are pure DataPrototype definitions
+  – Each ApplicationArrayElement acts like an inner data prototype group

+• Data flow
+  – Not IPC but static data composition
+  – Consumers read from the outer array; inner elements are materialized at runtime

+• Key AUTOSAR concepts
+  – ApplicationArrayDataType with variableSizeAllowed = true
+  – ApplicationArrayElement and ApplicationCompositeDataTypeSubElementRef
+  – Use of heterogeneous vs. homogeneous sub-element modeling

+• Scenario / design intent
+  – Provide flexible array structures for calibration tables, sensor buffers or dynamic payloads where element count or size must vary at configuration time rather than code-generation time. ---------------------->
 Figure 2.10: Structural variety of array data types with variable size

 Please note that the leaf elements in a Variable-Size Array Data Type doesn’t have to be primitive data types.
 As mentioned before, it is possible to deﬁne multiple dimension Variable-Size Array Data Types.
 The “terminal” elements can be recognized as such in that they don’t establish further Variable-Size Array Data Types.